 Getting Our Feet Set

 We packed our daypacks and set out to get a view of the park from above.
 Searching on the map, we pinpointed the Overlook Trail.
-Racing up a quick two-mile hike (if that), we found ourselves looking down on the most insane view of Zion.
+Racing up a quick two-mile hike (if that), we found ourselves looking down on the most insane view of Zion National Park.
 In the distance, you could see cars winding their way down the same road we were on just a few hours ago.
 Little did they know what views were in store for them around the bend.

 My first thought was to get my journal out and sketch this.
 My second thought was to question Nicolle’s bravery as she peeked over the edge.
 Shuffling through my random trinkets in my pack, I found my pen and journal resting at the bottom.
 As I held my pen in my hand, I slowly peered left and right scanning the walls.
 “How do I draw this?”
 I asked myself.
 “Where do I even start?”
 I pondered.